Choose another writer in this calendar:

 As a thinker Machiavelli belonged to an entire school of Florentine intellectuals concerned with the examination of political and historical problems.
 His important writings were composed after 1512.
 Machiavelli achieved some fame as a historian and playwright, but with The Prince he hoped to regain political favor, to make himself "useful to our Medici lords, even if they begin by making me toll a stone," as he said in a letter.

 Machiavelli had abandoned any further hopes of a diplomatic career, but he was partly reconciled with the Medici in 1519, and given various duties, including writing a history of Florence.
 He also participated in the meetings at Cosimo Rucellai's family gardens, held by a group of humanists and literati.
 His friends from the Rucellai circle, Zanobi Buondelmonti and Luigi Alamanni, played a leading part in a plot to assassinate Cardinal Giulio de' Medici (later Pope Clement VII), but Machiavelli was not implicated in the affair.
-However, in his treatise on The Art of War (1521), Buondelmonti and Alamanni were the chief interlocutors.
+In his The Art of War Buondelmonti and Alamanni were the chief interlocutors.
 When the Medici were deposed in 1527 Machiavelli hoped for a new government post.
 Now, however, he was distrusted by the republican government for previous association with the Medici.

 political writings became more widely known in the second half of the

 16th century.
 In 1564, when considered dangerous, they were placed on

 the Church Index of officially banned books.
 Othello's ensign Iago in

 Shakespeare's famous drama was partly based on the common misconception

 of Machiavelli as a cynical defender of fraud in statecraft.
 In the